 - Our Kidney Stone Clinic provides prevention and long-term solutions for recurring kidney stones.

 - Care for patients with anemia and chronic kidney disease (CKD) and glomerulonephritis, a disease that damages the part of the kidney that filters waste and fluid from the blood.

 - Dialysis treatment, including the Milwaukee area’s first nocturnal unit, a home program and other convenient options.

 Top Kidney Physicians, Specialized Expertise

-Among our physicians are those recognized by their peers as being listed with the “Best Doctors® in America,” a respected tool to help consumers select a doctor.
-Not only do our physicians have specialized training in caring for patients with advanced kidney disease, but they also have expertise in caring for patients with related conditions such as high blood pressure, diabetes and urinary complications of surgery.
+Not only do our nephrologists and kidney disease specialists have specialized training in caring for patients with advanced kidney disease, but they also have expertise in caring for patients with related conditions such as high blood pressure, diabetes and urinary complications of surgery.

 Our specialists have access to advanced technology, proven treatment approaches and all of the resources of an academic medical center.
 They use a multidisciplinary approach, bringing together physician specialists to consult on each patient’s care, depending on his or her needs.

 Safe and convenient virtual visits by video let you get the care you need via a mobile device, tablet or computer wherever you are.
 We'll assess your condition and develop a treatment plan right away.
 To schedule a virtual visit, call 414-777-7700.